Welcome!

 Refund eligibility: Eligible within a given time period as specified in section 8.2 of our Terms of Use

-CPD Points10 hours of education activities towards your CPD log.
-Additional opportunities for reviewing performance through our unique platform.
+CPD Points: 6 hours of education activities towards your CPD log.

 Important: After enrolling in this course, you will receive email communications, please check your Junk/Spam folder.